sisyphus19/PaymentPulse/README.md

 ---

+## 8. Risk & Anomaly Analytics

+PaymentPulse includes a transaction-level anomaly risk layer built on the curated Silver dataset.

+* Engineers behavioral features such as transaction amount, customer-level amount baseline, transaction frequency, merchant failure rate, time-of-day, weekend activity, and country mismatch.
+* Uses an **Isolation Forest** model to identify unusual transaction behavior.
+* Calibrates anomaly scores to a **0–100 risk score** with configurable Low / Medium / High policy tiers.
+* Generates human-readable risk explanations based on the transaction characteristics contributing to elevated risk.
+* Persists risk outputs for downstream analytical use.

+This component demonstrates how the curated payments warehouse can support both operational analytics and transaction-risk analysis.

 ## 9. Alignment with Barclays Data Analyst Role

 | Barclays JD Requirement | Evidence in PaymentPulse (Tier 1) |